-Baking a "grilled" sandwich is a wonderful way to quickly make sandwiches for a crowd.
+Baking a "grilled" sandwich is a wonderful way to make sandwiches for a crowd quickly.
 No need to stand at the stove flipping sandwich after sandwich!

 Like a tuna melt's distant cousin, this grilled sandwich is filled with tender chicken, sweet and tart apples and melted cheese.
 Unlike most grilled cheese sandwiches that place sliced cheese between the bread, this recipe calls for adding shredded cheese to the chicken salad mixture.
 The sharpness of the Swiss cheese combines nicely with the tartness of the apples.